 Another snowfall at the very beginning of December finally brought all work at the park to a close.

 These photographs from my personal collection were taken in October, November and December 2011.
 Please contact me if you'd like to learn more about them.
-Click or tap to enlarge.
+Click or tap to enlarge, or view all photos enlarged (1000px).